Visibility-Aware Cooperative Tracking with Decentralized LiDAR-Based Aerial Swarms: Introduction

-The second challenge is creating metrics to coordinate the swarm tracking maneuvers in 3-D space.
-Beyond ensuring inter-agent safety, effective coordination in swarm tracking entails two more objectives: mutual occlusion avoidance and multi-angle target coverage.
-Each drone must prevent blocking teammates' LOS to the target, ensuring persistent collective visibility during tracking.
-Concurrently, the swarm needs to optimize spatial distribution to enable multidirectional target coverage, which mitigates single-direction occlusions, supports target measurement fusion from diverse perspectives, and grants each tracker a larger angular space to respond to adverse situations.
+The second challenge is coordinating the swarm's spatial distribution for effective 3-D target tracking.
+Existing multi-UAV tracking frameworks \cite{zhou2022swarm, yin2023decentralized, lee2024dmvc, liu2023formation2, liu2025formation, tallamraju2019active} mainly adopt simplistic 2-D equidistant leader-follower formations that severely waste the swarm's 3-D maneuverability.
+However, the swarm needs to optimize its 3-D spatial distribution to achieve multidirectional target coverage, which can mitigate single-direction occlusions, support target measurement fusion from diverse perspectives, and grant each tracker a larger angular space to respond to adverse situations.
 This multidirectional approach can also maximize the utility of heterogeneous sensors by positioning agents at vantage points suited to their FOV modalities.
-The existing frameworks, however, either disregard these cooperation issues or rely on simplistic 2-D equidistant leader-follower formations to separate the trackers.
-Such strategies waste the swarm's 3-D maneuverability, constraining agents to planar configurations that limit the volumetric coordination potential.
+We address this gap by proposing a novel 3-D multidirectional tracker distribution formulation.
+In addition, swarm coordination also requires preventing mutual LOS occlusion among teammates and ensuring inter-agent safety during cooperative tracking.

-The third technical challenge involves the decentralization of the whole swarm tracking system.
-Decentralized architecture underpins the scalability, fault tolerance, and efficient use of computational resources.
-However, unlike centralized approaches, where a single entity directly manages the entire swarm, decentralization introduces more challenges in coordinating swarm behavior.
-A decentralized swarm demands adaptive individual planners that reconcile local motion with global swarm objectives, coupled with solid system architectures supporting peer-to-peer communication and scalable computation.
-Meanwhile, collaborative perception, where agents exchange sensory data to collectively enhance tracking robustness, is also vital to the performance of a decentralized system.
+The third challenge is the system-level integration of a decentralized swarm tracking system.
+A multi-UAV tracking system should be capable of coordinated planning under a decentralized architecture, avoiding single points of failure inherent in centralized designs.
+Moreover, capabilities including shared estimation of passive dynamic targets and online map synchronization are essential for practical applicability in unknown complex outdoor environments.
+Support for heterogeneous FOV configurations is also an important consideration for multi-UAV tracking systems.
+However, existing work \cite{zhou2022swarm, yin2023decentralized, lee2024dmvc, tallamraju2019active, liu2023formation2, liu2025formation, rao2025air, ho20213d, bucker2021you} that demonstrates all these integrated capabilities in real-world outdoor scenarios is still lacking.